JohannesSKunz/COVID-19LockdownsChangesInLoneliness/README.md

 ## Replication do-files

-Here we collect all do-files and data used in our analysis.
-We do not repost the full dataset as these were too large for the Github repository, please contact us if you have issues replicating it.
+Here we collect the do-file used in our analysis.
+We do not repost the dataset as it is proprietary, which approved access and the dofile all main results should be replicable.
+Please let us know if you encounter any issues.

-*These will be added shortly.*

 ## Data access

-*Description will be added shortly.*
+Data access will have to be applied for separately from [Understanding Society](https://www.understandingsociety.ac.uk/documentation/access-data).

 ## Update History
 * **February 3, 2023**